Have you ever wanted to read the Bible without leaving your queerness behind?....

 In addition to connecting with other Queering The Bible students, you’ll also be able to engage with the wider Sanctuary Collective community — over 300 amazing people from around the world.

-You also get access to the other premium resources inside of Sanctuary Collective: a monthly digital magazine, an LGBTQ Christian Guide to Self Care, a collection of digital books, and our extensive library of on-demand workshops.
+You also get access to the other premium resources inside of Sanctuary Collective: our popular workshop on the clobber passages and one on reading the Bible within context.
 With more added regularly!